jons/blyncd/README.md

 * run daemon as root
 * default listen port is tcp 4545
 * per-connection command sessions
-* use "." to terminate
+* use command "." to terminate socket from server side
 * list devices with command "d"
+* list colors with command "c"
 * set colors with command "s"

-* set command accepts optional HID device path after color
-  example: "s2,xxxx:xxxx:xx" to set only one device to color 2 (magenta)
+set command accepts optional HID device path after color. so for example to set only one device to color 2 (magenta), you might use:

+    $ echo -n "s2,0001:0013:01" | nc localhost 4545